The Myall Creek Massacre

 In the northwest corner of New South Wales is a place called Myall Creek.
 This was the site, in 1838, of a hideously barbarous act.

-On June 10, a group of 11 stockmen arrived at Myall Creek with the aim of driving Aborigines off the land owned by one Henry Dangar (right).
+On June 10, a group of 11 stockmen arrived at Myall Creek with the aim of driving Aborigines off the land owned by one Henry Dangar (below).
 Most of the men were ex-convicts, others were actual convicts assigned to work for settlers; they were a hard bunch.

 They found people of the Wirrayaraay nation camped nearby.
 The stockmen men tied up the natives and marched them into a gully and slaughtered them with swords and rifle shots.